Live in One State and Want to Sell Insurance in Another? What You Need to Know about Non-Resident Insurance Licenses

-If you plan to work in another state, follow these steps to ensure you have covered all your bases.
+Follow these steps to ensure you’ve covered all your bases.

-What About Pre-Licensing Courses?
+What About Insurance Pre-Licensing Courses?

 Adding another layer of complexity are state requirements regarding pre-licensing courses.
 Some states require you to complete an approved insurance pre-licensing course prior to taking the state licensing exam or obtaining a non-resident insurance license, while others simply encourage it.

-Once you’re properly licensed in both the state where you reside and the state where you work, you can begin selling policies.
+Once you’re properly licensed in both the state where you reside and the state(s) where you work, you can begin selling policies or discussing insurance with customers.

 America’s Professor Is Here to Help